Kristi Pulliam, Executive/Artistic Director

 Meridith Pierce, Associate Director/Marketing

 Meridith joined the staff in the summer of 2016, though she has been a volunteer since 2010.
-A former 3rd grade teacher with Nettleton Public Schools, she holds a masters in education.
-At the FOA, her duties include marketing implementation and assisting the Executive Director with daily tasks.
+A former 3rd grade teacher with Nettleton Public Schools, she holds a masters in Early Childhood Education Theory and Practice.
+At the FOA, her duties include marketing implementation and working alongside the Executive Director to maintain and improve the quality of arts programming we offer.
 She is the mother of two children, ages 3 and 5.
 Aside from her love of theatre, she enjoys cooking, traveling, and spending time with family.

 JR Lawrence, Technical and Facilities Director